Optimal Initialization Strategies for Range-Only Trajectory Estimation: Experiments

 where $\mathbf{p}_{\rm{gt}}$ is the ground-truth position, $\mathbf{p}_{\rm{est}}$ is the estimated position, $\mathbf{R}_{\rm{gt}}$ and $\mathbf{R}_{\rm{est}}$ are the ground-truth and the estimated rotation matrices, and $ \| \mathbf{C} \|_F = \| \textrm{vec}(\mathbf{C}) \|_2$ is the Forbenius norm of matrix $\mathbf{C}$.
 As mentioned earlier, our SDP relaxation is tight if its solution has rank 1.
 In order to quantify the rank, we define the following ratio:

-where $e_1$ and $e_2$ are the largest and the second-largest eigenvalues of the SDP solution $\mathbf{X}$, respectively.
+where $e_1$ and $e_2$ are the dominant eigenvalues of the SDP solution $\mathbf{X}$, respectively.
 A large $f_{\rm{eig}}(\mathbf{X})$ suggests a rank-1 solution.
 All experiments are run on a laptop with an Intel Core i9 9750 CPU with 32 GB RAM.